RGB subs: very short for stars plus longer for nebula?

 Nov 29, 2022

-Both posts discuss technical challenges related to luminance data processing in astrophotography.
+Both posts discuss technical challenges and experiences with luminance data in deep sky astrophotography processing.

 Issue with flat frames